parpersson/stannatiden/README.md

-Agency Jekyll theme
+Stanna tiden
 ====================

-Agency theme based on [Agency bootstrap theme ](http://startbootstrap.com/templates/agency/)
+This theme is based on [Agency bootstrap theme ](http://startbootstrap.com/templates/agency/)

 # How to use